eProsima/DDS-Pipe/README.md

 # DDS-Pipe

-Core communication module for DDS Router, DDS Recorder and some other eProsima products
+Core communication module for DDS Router, DDS Recorder and some other eProsima products.